27 July 2015 #Real Estate

-We have recently been asked whether a landlord is able to operate historic rent reviews.
+We have been asked whether a landlord is able to operate historic rent reviews.
 The lease in question was a lease granted in 1999 for a term of 15 years, expiring at the end of December 2013 and within the protection of the renewal provisions of the Landlord and Tenant Act 1954.
-The tenant is still in occupation, holding over under the 1954 Act.
+The tenant was still in occupation, holding over under the 1954 Act.

 Rent reviews in this case were due on the 25 December 2002, 25 December 2006 and 25 December 2010 and also on the day before the expiry of the contractual term granted by the Lease.
 None of the rent reviews had been exercised by the landlord.